 Individuals who are sitting on a pile of cash usually do not deposit the amount in the bank or invest anywhere as they would be required to show income or submit PAN for any valid financial transactions.
 They would hide it somewhere and use it as and when necessary.

 Banning high-value currency will impact people who will have no option, but, to declare income and pay tax on the same or destroy the cash somehow.
+Now, it is not possible to hide the money as the notes have been declared invalid.

 Reduction in illegal activity